Tokemak/v2-core-pub/script/DEPLOYEMENT.md

 ## Create LMP Strategy:

-Deploys and registers a new LMP strategy template for type `weth-vault`.
+Deploys and registers a new LMP strategy template for type `lst-guarded-r1`.

 StrategyConfig must be set in the file.